Skip to contents

 • item_cbs_code: FAOSTAT internal code for each item.
 For code details see e.g. add_item_cbs_name().

-The other columns are quantities (measured in tonnes), where total supply and total use should be balanced.
+The other columns are quantities where total supply and total use should be balanced.
+Units are tonnes for most items, and heads for live animals (see items_cbs item_type).

 For supply: